 What is separation anxiety?

 It seems to happen overnight.
 One day your baby is gurgling happily away, not noticing or caring if you’re in the room.
-The next, she’s crying inconsolably if you so much as step out of her sight.
-Welcome to separation anxiety, an important, but agonising stage that nearly all babies go through and can start as early as five or six months old.
+The next, she starts crying inconsolably if you so much as step out of her sight, understandably leading you to feel guilty at times.
+Welcome to separation anxiety, an important, but an agonising stage that nearly all babies go through and can start as early as five or six months old.
 Separation anxiety can also affect toddlers too so it's normal for this stage to last for some time.

 ‘If you can’t even go to the loo without your baby getting upset, you can end up feeling both overwhelmed and suffocated,’ says child psychologist and midwife Ann Herreboudt.
 ‘From your baby’s point of view, this is how she starts developing independence and learns she is separate from you and can be safe without you.’

 Separation anxiety usually strikes between the ages of 6 and 12 months of age.
 You may have left your baby alone and with others before, but at this stage, she is starting to worry when or if, you will return.
 This will normally all be gone by the time your child is about 2.5 years at the latest.

 Separation anxiety most commonly occurs at night as the fear of being left alone and expected to fall asleep affects most babies and toddlers (and even some adults).

 According to the experts at Calm Clinic, parents should do their best to not respond to their child if they are crying in the night for no reason.

 'It can be hard, but you do not want the child to think or feel that crying will always get you.
 You also don't want to increase the attachment too much.
 Attachment is a good thing, but too much attachment can lead to trouble being alone.